developer-ashok/chatfolders/README.md

 3. Your new folder will appear in the sidebar ✅

 ### Moving Chats to Folders 🔄
-There are two ways to move chats:
+There are three ways to move chats:

 **Method 1: Drag & Drop** 🖱️
 1. Click and drag any chat from the list
 2. Drop it onto a folder to move it there
 3. Drop it in the "Uncategorized" section to remove it from folders

+**Method 2: 3-Dots Menu** 🔧
+1. Click the 3-dots (⋯) button next to any chat
+2. Select "Move to [Folder Name]" from the dropdown menu
+3. The chat will be moved instantly

-**Method 2: Right-click Context Menu** 📋
+**Method 3: Right-click Context Menu** 📋
 1. Right-click on any chat
 2. Select "Move to [Folder Name]" from the context menu
 3. The chat will be moved instantly